 The appeals process will include at minimum a two-level process which includes a program appeals process and state level appeals process.
 Prior to an appeals process, program staff will work with homeowners and contractors to resolve issues and ensure the work completed meets code requirements and program standards.
 Contractors will be required to provide a one-year warranty period on work performed and will be required to address the homeowner's concerns about the quality and timeliness of the work.
 The program will develop detailed procedures around process for homeowners given circumstances that the quality of rehabilitation work completed on their home does not meet program standards.
 The program staff will be required to review and manage the appeals process.
-In the event that an appeal is not resolved in the program appeals process, the state appeals process will be activated.
-Further details on the appeals process esses will be outlined in the program policies and procedures.
+In the event that an appeal is not resolved in the appeals processes will be outlined in the program policies and procedures.
 Information about the appeals process and filing a complaint will be provided to homeowners with program materials, policies, and procedures.
-The process and expectation will also be explained to contractors and included within the construction contracts.
+The process and expectations will also be explained to contractors and included within the construction contracts.

-3.10.7 Elevation Standards
+3.8.7 Elevation Standards